Sony loss forecast hammers Japan's electronics shares

 Sharp Corp (6753.T), Japan's last big maker of TV liquid crystal displays, and local rival Panasonic Corp (6752.T), also fell.

-Sony on Tuesday more than doubled its loss forecast to a record $6.4 billion, while Sharp added $1.24 billion to its loss estimate for the year to end-March.
+Sony on Tuesday more than doubled its loss forecast to a record $6.4 billion (4.0 billion pounds), while Sharp added $1.24 billion (780.85 million pounds) to its loss estimate for the year to end-March.

-Combined, Japan's three tech giants expect to lose $21 billion for the 12 months just ended, roughly the size of Sony's entire market value.
+Combined, Japan's three tech giants expect to lose $21 billion (13 billion pounds) for the 12 months just ended, roughly the size of Sony's entire market value.

 The three companies have been outgunned by more innovative rivals such as Apple Inc (AAPL.O) and Samsung Electronics (005930.KS), while a strong yen and tumbling TV prices have exposed a yawning performance gap with their foreign rivals.